frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/sensor-calibration.md

 Before applying the load, adjust the `c-offset` such that the `calc-c` value is close to zero when there is no load, then move on to applying the load and adjusting `c-scale`.

 Once you've stopped, the final calibration parameters will be displayed, these are the number that should be set as `curroffset` and `currscale` in the configuration.

-## Current Limiting Tuning

-The current limit value is set in milliamps.
-If you want the current limit to be set at 10A, then the value `currlim` should be configured to 10000.

-The default settings should have a `curlimkp` (current limit PID loop's kP) value of around 100 by default.
-If the current draw is 1A over the limit, this should cut the power completely in under half of a second.
-It's not a hard sharp power cut, the PID loop will gradually lower the voltage during this time.
-Simulation shows that the current should reach a steady state in around 120 milliseconds, but at a current slightly higher than the specified limit (for example, a current limit set at 10A will settle at 10.5A).

-If you want to operate at the current limit frequently or for long durations, then lower `curlimkp` and also have a slightly lower `currlim`.